rjcoll/new-redshift-website/README.md

 ## To do list

-* Finalise RC bio
 * Add favicon
-* Add redshift logo to all pages
 * Add links to footer
+* Tech suite logo sizes
+* Take Yellow sofa image (or adapt from old website)
-* fix landing page image label bug
+* Jazz up landing page description
+* client tile size on small screens
+* add encompass
+* add arrows on what we do call to action

 #### Careers page